r-ush/deno-habitable-planets/README.md

 # Deno-csv

-Filter data from planets discovered by kepler telescope from a CSV file and filter them for inhabitability.
+Filter data from planets discovered by Kepler telescope from a CSV file and filter them for habitability.

 Just a project made while learning  [Deno!](http://deno.land)